10 Ways God Provides Protection in Ways We May Not Recognise

 ***Photo by Philippe Donn at Pexels

 Throughout history, women have sought love, commitment, and security in their relationships.
 In ancient times, society drew clear lines between women who were chosen as wives and those who were simply kept around—often referred to as concubines.
-These women were valued enough to be close to a man, bear his children, and share parts of his life, but they were never truly prioritized.
+These women were close enough to benefit a man’s life but never secure enough to be protected by covenant.
+They were valued for access, availability, and usefulness, but they were never truly prioritized.

 Even in biblical times, concubines had certain protections.
 A man was expected to care for them, and they had legal recognition—though still held a lower status than a wife.
 But their futures were always uncertain, entirely dependent on the man’s goodwill.
 Hagar, who bore Abraham a son, was eventually cast out.
 Bilhah and Zilpah bore children for Jacob but were never truly honored like his wives.
 Solomon had hundreds of concubines—part of his household, but not part of his heart.